-Other human rights
+Other related human rights

 All human rights are needed to fulfil a safe and happy life.
-However, some of them may be of more direct importance either for the full realisation of the right to life or to avoid its breaches.
+However, some of them may be of more direct importance either for the full realisation of the rights to life and to peace, or to avoid their breach.